Soil and Site Investigation

 - Used for ground investigation and estimating bearing capacity.

-- Also used for geotechnical drilling, window sampling, windowless sampling and Standard Penetration Test (SPT) sampling
+- Also used for compaction control, geotechnical drilling and soil sampling (windowless sampling and Standard Penetration Test (SPT) split spoon sampling) for chemical and geotechnical analysis

 - Being light and compact, the GRIZZLY® is particularly good for testing in challenging conditions (difficult to access locations or confined spaces).